poorting/duckdb_dissector_poc/README.md

 # duckdb_dissector_poc
-Proof of concept for using duckdb for creating large file fingerprints
+Proof of concept for using duckdb for creating fingerprints based on large files

 # Proof of Concept - do not use!